azuniga1/ObesityAndDiabetes-/README.md

 For Diabetes dataset I used 6 diffrent csv files files from 2011-2016 downloaded from the CDC website

 ### Data Cleaning
-For data cleaning I used Jupyter Notebook
+I used Jupyter Notebook to concate the difffent csv files into one csv file and data cleaning
 ```python
 # Dependencies
 import pandas as pd